Defenceman: Parallel Ice (Non-Canonical Saga)

 At some point, between the pie and the coffee and Ellen falling asleep against my arm with whipped cream still on her chin, I look around and realize how precious this is.
 The warm light from the overhead fixture.
 The cluttered table with its overlapping plates and half-empty serving dishes.
 Aunt Nancy laughing at something Uncle Aaron said.
 Mary trying to sneak a second piece of pie.
 Willow’s hand finding mine under the table.
 Asuka’s quiet presence.
 Molly’s knowing grin.
 Nobody wants anything except to make the person beside them comfortable.
 For one evening, I am just Mikey, who cuts Ellen’s turkey and listens to Aunt Nancy’s stories and argues with Mary about the rules of pie consumption.

-The deep, dark silence of the Northern Ontario night presses against the windows, but inside this house, everything is warm and loud and alive.
+The city hum fades to near-silence on this residential street, but inside this house, everything is warm and loud and alive.

 When we leave late, the cold hits like a wall after the warmth of the kitchen.
 Our breath fogs in the air as we stand on the front porch saying our goodbyes.